 #2 Clean out old clothes.
 Find one Saturday when your child and you can do the sorting of old clothes from his closet.
 Not only will this relieve you of eyesores but you can also make use of these clothes as aids to others who are victims of calamities and have lost their own shelter and clothing.

-- Do not allow food in the bedroom.
+#3 Do not allow food in the bedroom.
 Instill in the minds of your children that foods should only be eaten in the dining area.
 Leftovers would not only contribute a stinky smell inside the bedroom.
-They are also enough triggers for ants, roaches and other insects to lurk inside.
+They are also enough triggers for ants, cockroaches and other insects to lurk inside.

-- Save art works and used papers.
-Your child may have brought home used magazines and even school projects which he can use as reference for future school assignments.
-Have them filed up and make sure they don’t easy get scattered as you tuck them inside a filing cabinet.
+#6 Save artworks and used papers.
+Your child may have brought home used magazines and even school projects which he can use as a reference for future school assignments.
+Have them filed up and make sure they don’t easily get scattered as you tuck them inside a filing cabinet.

 Remind your children that their rooms should not only be a place for sleeping but also a haven for comfort as they find relaxation and peace.
 Organization and cleanliness of their rooms could promote good study habits and conducive learning environment.

 How do you encourage your child to clean their own room?
 We like to hear from you.
 Simply leave us a comment below.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.